-Flowcharts depicting the overall mechanical and thermal workflows are presented in Figure 3 and Figure 4, respectively.
+Flowcharts depicting the overall mechanical and thermal workflows are presented in Figures 3 and 4, respectively.
 Different shapes and colors are used to represent different actions within the workflows.
 Rectangular boxes represent computational simulations, whereas rounded rectangular boxes indicate some type of characterization or validation procedure.
 Trapezoids depict some type of user input and the red color indicates that this is a material processing parameter.
 The parallelograms are data that is generated (black), used for characterization (blue) or used for valiation (purple).
 Finally, the green trapezoid is the performance data generated by the ICME workflow.
-Although only a single set of processing parameters is used in this current demonstration (Section 8.2), this workflow readily admits integration of material processing and performance in an iterative and optimized scheme.
-A wide range of computational tools and numerical methods are used throughout the developed ICME workflow and are underlined in the flowcharts in Figure 3 and Figure 4.
+Although only a single set of processing parameters is used in this current demonstration (see Section VIII.B), this workflow readily admits integration of material processing and performance in an iterative and optimized scheme.
+A wide range of computational tools and numerical methods are used throughout the developed ICME workflow and are underlined in the flowcharts in Figures 3 and 4.
 Each of these are discussed in further detail throughout the following sections in hierarchical order, starting with the lowest length scale.